devparikh/Classic-ML-Algorithms-From-Scratch/README.md

 **How did I implement the algorithm step-by-step, and what were some interesting patterns/techniques and lessons I learnt throughout the process?**

 **Implementation Process:**

-Here are the general steps for how I implemented this project:

 1. Loading, Preprocessing and Balancing Data
 2. Build a function to calculate *Entropy* and integrating that into another function for calculating *Information* *Gain*.